To study the effect of detergent on surface tension by observing the capillary rise.

 Reason for the decrease in surface tension

 Molecules of most detergents and soaps are long chain hydrocarbon molecules with an ionic group at one end, usually carrying a negative charge, thus making it an anion.
 This charge is balanced by the opposite charge of a soluble cation, for example Na+.
 The long hydrocarbon chains do not interact well with water molecules, and many of them are effectively ‘squeezed out’ to the interfaces between the water and the air or the glass sides of the beaker.
-The effect of these molecules on the water surface is to considerably weaken the forces between water molecules there, thus lowering the surface tension.
+The effect of these molecules on the water surface is to considerably weaken the forces between water molecules there, thus lowering the surface tension.In hard water there is a significant concentration of calcium, Ca2+, and/or magnesium, Mg2+, cations.
+These cations form an insoluble compound with soap anions, so instead of forming a surface layer, they are precipitated out, leaving the surface tension little changed.

-2 /\/\/\/\/\/\/COO(aq) + Ca2+(aq) → (/\/\/\/\/\/\/COO)2Ca(s)
+2 /\/\/\/\/\/\/COO−(aq) + Ca2+(aq) → (/\/\/\/\/\/\/COO)2Ca(s)

 However, the calcium and magnesium salts of many detergent molecules are soluble, so detergents still lower the surface tension of hard water.